rorygreig/scrapeGitHub/README.md

 scrapeGitHub
 ============

-Scrape useful information from github, such as all contributors to a project and their emails
+NodeJS script to get useful information from github, such as all contributors to a project and their emails